Meseery/MMNetworkingKit/README.md

  */
 ```
 ### Execute multiple tasks
-MMNetworkTaskGroup supports two modes: MMNetworkTaskGroupModeSerial and MMNetworkTaskGroupModeConcurrent.
+`MMNetworkTaskGroup` supports two modes: `MMNetworkTaskGroupModeSerial` and `MMNetworkTaskGroupModeConcurrent`.
-MMNetworkTaskGroupModeSerial will execute a net task after the previous net task is finished.
+`MMNetworkTaskGroupModeSerial` will execute a net task after the previous net task is finished.
-MMNetworkTaskGroupModeConcurrent will execute all net tasks concurrently.
+`MMNetworkTaskGroupModeConcurrent` will execute all net tasks concurrently.
 ```objc
 MMGetTask *task1 = [MMGetTask new];
 task1.id = 1;